Human rights in the United Arab Emirates: Freedom of speech

 The UAE launched repressive campaigns in 2024 to suppress voices opposing its policies and legal decisions.
 Both Emirati nationals and expats, who opposed Israeli crimes or the Abraham Accords over their social media posts, were arrested and summoned.
 A Jordanian national of Palestinian descent and a contract employee in Dubai, "K. H." was summoned for interrogation on 10 April 2024 by Abu Dhabi State Security Service over a Facebook post condemning Israel's genocidal assault on Gaza.
 He was imprisoned for three days, denied legal representation, and forced to leave the UAE.
 On 25 March 2024, an Egyptian national was also interrogated by the UAE security officials over social media posts, in which he criticized Arab and Islamic negligence to the famine eruption in Gaza during Ramadan, and called for an end to normalization of ties with Israel.
 After being questioned for several hours, he was fired from his job, and was given 48 hours to leave the Emirates.

 The Abu Dhabi Federal Court of Appeal sentenced 43 activists to life imprisonment, after convicting them of creating and managing a terrorist organisation.
 The Emirati authorities imprisoned ten other defendants for 10 to 15 years on the charges of money laundering and "co-operating with al-Islah".
 The court acquitted one defendant and dismissed 24 cases.
 Nasser bin Ghaith, Abdulsalam Darwish al-Marzouqi and Sultan Bin Kayed al-Qasimi were among those who were sentenced to life imprisonment, while Ahmed Mansoor was also among the defendants.
 Devin Kenney, Gulf Researcher for Amnesty International, called upon the UAE to "urgently revoke this unlawful verdict" and immediately release those sentenced.
 He called the trial a shameless parody of justice, which violated multiple fundamental principles of law.
 GCHR founder, Khalid Ibrahim also said that "it is a real tragedy" that the human rights defenders will be kept in prison for decades.

 On 26 June 2025, the UAE sentenced 24 defendants to life imprisonment, following a case related to terrorism charges and based on a fundamentally unfair mass trial.
 The verdict overturned a prior judgement to dismiss the case.
 It was the UAE's second-largest mass trial, bringing the total number of convictions in mass trial from 53 to 83.
-HRW condemned the judgement of life imprisonment for peaceful activism, calling it “Abu Dhabi’s utter contempt for both peaceful criticism and the rule of law”.
+HRW condemned the judgement of life imprisonment for peaceful activism, calling it "Abu Dhabi's utter contempt for both peaceful criticism and the rule of law".

+During the 2026 Iran War, the UAE made it illegal to share images or videos of strikes in the UAE.
+By April 2026, at least 35 people were arrested for posting footage on social media while over 100 people were arrested for filming.
+At the same time, the UAE government posted false and misleading content that sought to downplay the impacts of strikes.